camwiegert/baffle/README.md

 ```

 #### Step 1: Reference

-If you linked baffle directly in your HTML, you'll find baffle at `window.baffle`.
+If you linked baffle directly in your HTML, you can use `window.baffle`.
 If you're using a module bundler, you'll need to import baffle.

 ```javascript
 // CommonJS